 Reptiles, like other animals, can become obese when they consume more calories than they burn.
 This is often due to overfeeding or not enough exercise.
-Some reptiles may be predisposed to obesity due to their genetics or breed.
+Some reptiles might be predisposed to obesity due to their genetics or breed.
 For example, certain species of turtles are more prone to obesity than others.

 Obesity can lead to a number of health problems, including fatty liver disease.
-Fatty liver disease is caused by the accumulation of fat in the liver, which can cause inflammation and scarring.
+Fatty liver disease is caused by the accumulation of fat in their liver, which can cause inflammation and scarring.
 Inflammation and scarring can lead to decreased liver function and even death if left untreated.

 Symptoms of Reptile Obesity and Fatty Liver Disease

 The most common symptom of obesity and fatty liver disease is weight gain.
 Other signs may include:

 - Skin or eyes yellowing